 In just minutes, everything was set for the big day!
 Outfits were easy to pick out, too.
 I headed to the mall and got a white strapless sundress and white beaded flip-flops.
 For Richard, we picked out a long-sleeve white shirt and khakis.
 Our groomsmen wore light blue polos and khakis, and the bridesmaids had on tank tops and floral skirts.
 Flip-flops for all of them, too.
-Our photographs and video were taken by friends and family members.
 To really celebrate, we drove down to Key West that night and hung out at our favorite club down there.
 Good times.

 I had a crazy realization the other day.
 In almost 1,150 blog posts, I have never once shared a cocktail recipe.
 It is time to change this…promptly!
 So when I think of spring, I think about the great time we had at our wedding and celebrating our anniversary.
 I think about the sound of the waves, the scent of the ocean breeze, and the beauty of the perfect sunset.
 Inspired by that beauty, I created this Triple Berry Ginger Mojito.